In case you hadn’t noticed, Facebook is kind of a big thing.

 Running ads on Facebook can be very difficult, or very easy, depending on how you set up and run your campaigns.

-Our ResultFlow users obviously prefer the easy way, but no matter how easy we make it, the surest path to success is to run all four of these campaigns, which work together to maximize the sales and ROI from your campaigns.
+But no matter how easy, the surest path to success is to run all four of these campaigns, which work together to maximize the sales and ROI from your campaigns.